The International Arbitration Review: United Kingdom - England & Wales

 i Developments affecting international arbitration in England and Wales

-The United Kingdom will remain a signatory to the New York Convention.
+The United Kingdom remains a signatory to the New York Convention.
 The New York Convention is the backbone of international arbitration, as it governs enforcement of both arbitral awards and arbitration agreements.
-A party obtaining an award in an arbitration seated in England and Wales will presumptively remain able to enforce the arbitral award in more than 156 contracting states that are signatories to the New York Convention.
+A party obtaining an award in an arbitration seated in England and Wales remains able to enforce the arbitral award in 167 contracting states that are signatories to the New York Convention.

 There are also no immediate proposals to amend the Act as a result of Brexit.
-The Law Commission of England and Wales continues to consider and consult upon potential changes to the Act in order to retain London's competitive edge as a seat for arbitration.
-For example, the Law Commission considered whether the Act should be amended expressly to permit tribunals to determine preliminary issues of fact or law akin to the summary judgment procedures applicable in English court proceedings and to allow for the arbitration of trust disputes.29 However, these possible changes are not connected to the Brexit decision, and are driven by a more general desire to ensure that London maintains its competitive advantage as an arbitration-friendly seat.
+The Law Commission of England and Wales continues to consider and consult upon potential changes to the Act to retain London's competitive edge as a seat for arbitration.
+For example, the Law Commission considered whether the Act should be amended expressly to permit tribunals to determine preliminary issues of fact or law akin to the summary judgment procedures applicable in English court proceedings and to introduce a power to strike out unmeritorious claims.29 However, these possible changes are not connected to the Brexit decision, and are driven by a more general desire to ensure that London maintains its competitive advantage as an arbitration-friendly seat.

 There is also no suggestion that Brexit will materially change the substantive content and application of English contract law and commercial law.
 There is therefore no reason why English law as a governing law should not remain a popular choice for parties in their international contracts and London as a popular arbitration seat.